 There are so many different types of journaling that it can be hard to know where to start.
 If you’re used to journaling, you may have a preference.
 But there are many different ways and different styles of journaling to keep track of your life.

 Depending on your goals and lifestyle, the type of journaling you choose as well how often you journal may vary.
 You may want to journal every day or you may have a journal used specifically for other purposes that requires less frequency.

 Selecting the right type of journal to try is key to maintaining and enjoying the practice.
 But it can be tough to figure out which one you’re actually going to like.
 How will you know until you try?

-Journaling may be a time when you come up with new ideas, relieve stress, track your progress, or just write freely.
-We’ve put together a list of six different types of journals with lots of examples to consider when starting your next one.
+Journaling may be a time when you come up with new ideas, try mind mapping, relieve stress, track your progress, or just write freely.
+We’ve put together a list of nine different types of journals with lots of examples to consider when starting your next one.